-You would like to install a Symantec Endpoint Protection (SEP) client on a Windows Server 2000/2003/2008/2012/2012/2016 R2 cluster.
-In Windows Server 2000 and 2003, this is referred to as "Windows Clustering" (as opposed to Network Load Balancing).
+Installing a Symantec Endpoint Protection (SEP) client on a Windows Server 2000/2003/2008/2012/2012/2016 R2 cluster.
+In Windows Server 2000 and 2003, this clustering is referred to as "Windows Clustering" (as opposed to Network Load Balancing).
 In Windows Server 2008, this type of clustering has been renamed to High Availability/Failover Clustering.
 In Windows 2012, new and changed functionality in Failover Clustering supports increased scalability, easier management, faster failover, and more flexible architectures for failover clusters.

-To install the Symantec Endpoint Protection client to the cluster server:
+To install the Symantec Endpoint Protection client to a cluster:

 Uninstalling from the cluster